Stardust1001/WebVPN/README.md

 # WebVPN

 ### Brief
-WebVPN, fully proxy all websites
+WebVPN, fully proxy all websites and support session sharing

+### Major Update!!!
+Session sharing is now supported!!!
+Multiple people can open the same website and use the same session based on a shared ID.
+One person can open a membership and multiple people can use it together!!!

 ### Install
 npm install